NCCA/NGL/README.md

 # NGL the NCCA Graphics Library

-NGL 7 Alpha branch this is the cutting edge work in progress for the new master.
+NGL 7 master branch

-## Planned Changes
+## Changes from NGL6
 Remove all boost dependancies
-Remove all GLEW elements and replace with [gl3w](https://github.com/skaslev/gl3w) Remove Camera, Light, Material as classes and replace with simple structs.
+Remove all GLEW elements and replace with [gl3w](https://github.com/skaslev/gl3w) Remove Camera,PathCamera Light, Material as classes and replace with simple structs.
-Autogenerate (from gl3w python style code) all bindings for shaderLib to make changes to code easier.
 New Obj Class to remove boost spirit (and make it copyable for Cos!)
-Better Python integration
-Better abstraction from Qt for certain types (and have SDL replacements as a compile switch (i.e. font text classes)
+Better Python integration (python library now built at same time as NGL) Better abstraction from Qt for certain types (and have SDL replacements as a compile switch (i.e. font text classes)

 ## Building
 It needs to be built using QtCreator or CMake

-Note this is now being built using C++ 11 and will use many C++ 11 features so make sure you have a modern compiler such as clang++ or g++ >4.8
+Note this is now being built using C++ 17 and will use many C++ 17 features so make sure you have a modern compiler such as clang++ or g++ >4.8

 For more info check out the website here